Back to School Mr. Bean

 "Back to School Mr. Bean" is the eleventh episode of the British television series Mr. Bean, produced by Tiger Aspect Productions and Thames Television for Central Independent Television.
 It was first broadcast on ITV on Wednesday, 26 October 1994 and was watched by 14,450,000 viewers during its original broadcast.

 Plot

-Act 1: At School
+Part One

 Mr. Bean attends an open day at a local school.
 While looking for a place to park his Mini, he spots a near-identical Mini in a reserved parking space and replaces it with his own.
-Two Army Cadets help Bean to push the other Mini away, thinking it has broken down.
-He then confuses a troop of cadets by giving them commands which cause them to stand in unusual stances; the commander scolds the troop upon his return.
-Inside the school, Bean looks at various things on a wall, tampers with a philatelist's stamp collection and disturbs a calligrapher.
-He then sees a woman using a Van de Graaff generator to make her hair stand on end and tries it for himself, but it doesn't work for him.
-It leaves his body electrostatically charged, such that when he then picks up a leaflet, it gets stuck to his hand.
-When he gives the leaflet to another woman, her skirt rises up, revealing her underwear, prompting Bean to exit.
+He then confuses a troop of cadets by giving them commands, which cause them to stand in an unusual stance; the commander scolds the troop upon his return.
+Inside the school, Bean touches a Van de Graaff generator that leaves his body electrostatically charged, causing a pamphlet to stick to his shoe.
+When he gives the pamphlet to a nearby woman, her skirt rises up, prompting Bean to exit the scene.